Xophmeister/jsSelecta/README.md

     node install selecta

+### Minified Source for Browsers
+A minified version of the source (jsSelecta.min.js) is created with a pre-commit hook using UglifyJS.
+This is for the benefit of browser users, to reduce bandwidth use.

+Note the pre-commit hook is defined as follows:

+    #!/bin/sh

+    LIB_DIR=$(git rev-parse --show-toplevel)/lib
+    uglifyjs $LIB_DIR/jsSelecta.js -o $LIB_DIR/jsSelecta.min.js
+    git add $LIB_DIR/jsSelecta.min.js

 ### Unit Testing
 Unit test harnesses are available for the browser (inline and AMD-based) and node.js.
 The same tests are done in each environment using a quick